Skip to content

 What is the current tariff rate on ships, boats from Taiwan?

-As of March 2026, ships, boats from Taiwan face a base tariff of 10% under Section 122.
-The effective rate can be up to 10%.
+As of mid-2026, ships, boats from Taiwan face a base tariff of 10% under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate on July 24, 2026.
+The effective rate is about 10% on the most-affected products.

 Will the tariff on ships, boats from Taiwan change?